exhibit 3 exposition

 Churches

 Perhaps the best-known leader of the Confessing Church is Dietrich Bonhoeffer (1906-1945).
 From an aristocratic family background, he made the startling choice of studying to become a Lutheran pastor.
 In 1933 he was too afraid to attend a Jewish funeral.
-Later on he regretted this and started speaking out.
+Later on, he regretted this and started speaking out.
 He warned that the Führer (leader) could turn out to be the Verführer (seducer).
-Despite being offered opportunities to stay apart during World War 2, he decided that he had to be in Germany with his people.
+Despite being offered opportunities to stay apart during WWII, he decided that he had to be in Germany with his people.

 In practice one could be both a member of the Confessing Church and of Nazi Party.
-A Confessing Church pastor Martin Niemöller (1892-1984) refused to sign an oath of loyalty to Hitler and spent war years in concentration camps.
+Another famous Confessing Church founder, pastor Martin Niemöller (1892-1984) refused to sign an oath of loyalty to Hitler and spent war years in concentration camps.
 After the war he confessed to having been an anti-Semite when it all began.
+It is said that until the very end of his life there was a contradiction inside him about his national German identity and what had happened during WWII and the Holocaust.

 He wrote an often-cited poem about the developments in Nazi Germany: